 Sometimes it may be too difficult to change the visitation schedule without the interference of a judge.
 If you feel you need to take the situation back to court, speak with a lawyer and prepare to do so.
 This is especially important if your ex-spouse violates the schedule time after time and doesn’t have a legitimate reason why it’s happening.
 If you have written down the dates and times so the judge can see the frequency of the issue, it may be more beneficial to you and your child.

 Contacting a Lawyer to Figure Out Visitation

 When you’re worried about visitation, there’s typically a good reason why.
-Go with your instincts and contact a divorce lawyer, like a divorce lawyer in Frisco, TX, to figure out how to make it easier and safer on your kids.
+Go with your instincts and contact a divorce lawyer, to figure out how to make it easier and safer on your kids.